 Third-class levers:

-Muscle force is applied between the fulcrum and resistive force.
+The muscle force is applied between the fulcrum and the resistive force.

-Example: Biceps curls, where the elbow acts as the fulcrum, the biceps generate muscle force, and the dumbbell creates resistive force.
+Example: Biceps curls, where the elbow is the fulcrum, the biceps generate muscle force, and the dumbbell provides resistive force.

-These levers generally operate at a mechanical disadvantage, requiring high muscle force to move relatively small resistive forces.
-However, they allow for greater speed and range of motion.
+These levers usually operate at a mechanical disadvantage, meaning the muscle must produce high force to move a relatively smaller resistive force.
+In return, they allow greater speed and range of motion.

 Most human joints function as third-class levers